-- (4) Pull the cluster bezel rearward and move it outboard of the steering wheel to remove it from the vehicle. - (5) Remove the two screws from the front of the radio that secure it to the instrument panel (Fig. 3). - (6) Pull the radio out from the instrument panel far enough to unplug the wire harness connectors and the antenna coaxial cable connector (Fig. 4).
+(4) Pull the cluster bezel rearward and move it to the outboard side of the steering wheel to remove it from the instrument panel.

+(5) Remove the two screws that secure the radio face plate to the instrument panel (Fig. 3).